 Planning Your Visit

 Everyone is welcome to use our collections during open hours.
-Due to their fragile nature, materials can only be viewed from within our Reading Room.
-Equipment is available for viewing or listening to any media from our collection.
+Due to their fragile nature, materials can only be viewed within our Reading Room.

 Using the Reading Room

 - Please review our Reading Room Expectations

 - For an introduction to our holdings and information on how to use our services please see our video tutorial.

 - Your laptop; we have free Wi-Fi (wireless internet) and electrical outlets at every table